ana-ge/ana-ge/README.md

 ### :technologist: About Me :

-- 🇰🇿 I am an iOS Developer from Kazakhstan
+- 🇰🇿 I am an iOS Developer from Kazakhstan.
-- 🎨 I am using UI/UX knowledges to create my projects and always browsing for a good design patterns
+- 🎨 I am using UI/UX knowledges to create my projects and always browsing for a good design patterns.
-- ⚡️  I like to read tech articles and listen to Software Development podcasts in my free time
+- ⚡️ I like to read tech articles and listen to Software Development podcasts in my free time.
-- ⚛️  Techno Geek
+- ⚛️ Techno Geek.

 ---

-### 🛠️ What I've learned and used in my Projects :
+### 🛠️ What I've learned and used in my Projects:

 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/figma/figma-original.svg" title="Figma" alt="Figma" width="35" height="35"/>&nbsp;